Navojith/SE3020-Distributed-Systems-Assignment/README.md

 - For `auth`, `course`, and `payment` services, create a `.env` file in each service's directory and provide the MongoDB URI.
 - For `progression` and `notification` services, create configuration files and configure cluster IPs after deployment.

-## Contributions

-Contributions are welcome!
-Please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the [MIT License](LICENSE).